enkidevs/curriculum/kotlin/kotlin-control-flow/kotlin-loop-control/kotlin-break-and-continue-labels.md

 ---
 ## Content

-Labels can also be used with `break` and `continue` to specify which loop to break or continue:
+Labels can be used with `break` and `continue` to specify which loop to break or continue:

 ```kotlin
 outer@ for (i in 1..3) {